Policeman in Egypt kills 2 Israelis and 1 Egyptian at tourist site

 It said the suspected assailant was detained.

 Security forces quickly cordoned off the site of the attack.
-An amateur video circulating on social media showed at least three ambulances apparently taking the victims to hospitals, while onlookers were seen watching behind a police barrier.
+Graphic footage posted on social media showed two figures lying motionless on the ground of what appeared to be a tourist site.
+Another was seen being helped by a group of men.
+One woman was heard screaming for ambulance.

 Israel’s Zaka rescue service reported two people killed in Alexandria.